MEET OUR FURRTASTIC STAFF!

 Having numerous years in the veterinary industry, Leanne came to work at Hays Towne Veterinary Hospital in March 2016.
 Having been a client before an employee, you could say she liked the family atmosphere so much that she stayed.
 She has rescued numerous dogs, including her 2 chi-weenies and 2 English bulldogs, plus many more that she has helped re-home.
 In her off-time Leanne can be found on the softball fields, teaching and coaching girls how to play a game that she is very passionate about.

-Kenleh, Client Service Coordinator
+Kenleh, Lead Client Service Coordinator

 Karen, Surgical Veterinary Technician

 Karen is a transplant from New Jersey.
-She moved here 5 years ago with her family, 3 dogs, 5 cats, and 3 snakes.
+She moved here with her family, 3 dogs, 5 cats, and 3 snakes.
 Karen graduated from Wilson College in Chambersburg, PA and graduated with a bachelor's in veterinary medical technology and a minor in business.
 Karen has been a veterinary technician for over 20 years now.
 In her spare time, you can find Karen on the soccer fields or at the beach!

 Karen is a transplant from New Jersey.
-She moved here 5 years ago with her family, 3 dogs, 5 cats, and 3 snakes.
+She moved here with her family, 3 dogs, 5 cats, and 3 snakes.
 Karen graduated from Wilson College in Chambersburg, PA and graduated with a bachelor's in veterinary medical technology and a minor in business.
 Karen has been a veterinary technician for over 20 years now.
 In her spare time, you can find Karen on the soccer fields or at the beach!

 Karen, Veterinary Assistant